 For this post, we use the us-west-2 AWS Region for all setup steps.

 The following steps explain how to create AWS resources using a CloudFormation template:

-- Save the file json to your computer
+- Download the json file to your computer

 - On the AWS CloudFormation console, choose Create stack